University of Southampton: Bachelor of Science (BSc), Bachelor of Medicine (BM), Doctor of Philosophy (PhD).

 MRC Lifecourse Epidemiology Unit

-About Me: I'm a juggler: hospital doctor, clinical researcher and mum!
+I’m a juggler: hospital doctor, clinical researcher and mum!

 I am a children’s doctor and also do research aiming to improve the health of children and young people.
 When I’m not at work looking after children in the hospital or doing research with children, I am spending time with my own two small boys.
 We like being outdoors getting lots of fresh air, building huge duplo towers, and I know far too much about peppa pig!

-My Work: Doctor for children and young people and researcher trying to improve childhood bone health, reduce fractures and obesity.
+Doctor for children and young people and researcher trying to improve childhood bone health, reduce fractures and obesity.

 I am training to be a children’s doctor (paediatrician), this takes 10 years after your have finished medical school (don’t worry, this is on the job training so you get paid to do it!).
 During this training I have also taken extra time to do some research and I recently finished doing a PhD (a really long detailed piece of research).
 My interest is in children’s bone health (how to prevent broken bones), obesity, vitamin D (the sunshine vitamin), hormones, and whether we can improve long term health by altering diet and maternal health during pregnancy.